logisky/LogiSheets/README.md

 ### Use it in Rust

-Now, LogiSheets provides APIs to read a **.xlsx** file.
+Now, LogiSheets provides APIs to read and write a **.xlsx** file.
 More APIs to manipulate the spreadsheets(like input a formula and calculate or write a file) is on the way.

-Read a file:
+Load a file:

 ```rust
 use logisheets::{Value, Workbook};